rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 2. Add two entrypoints with new tasks: `Leader` and `Follower`
 3. Change the cardinality of the `Leader`-Entrypoint to min 1 and max 1 agent.
 4. Connect the `Leader` Task-Entrypoint to `Move2Center` and the `Follower` Task-EntryPoint to AlignCircle.
-5. Create the `GoTo` behaviour under /plans/behaviours and add it to the  `Move2Center` state and the `AlignCircle` state
+5. Create the `GoTo` behaviour under /plans/behaviours and add it to the  `Move2Center` state and the `AlignCircle` state.
-6. Change the frequency of the `GoTo` behaviour to 30 Hz in its properties
+6. Change the frequency of the `GoTo` behaviour to 30 Hz in its properties.
 7. Add a “Runtime Condition” to the `Move` plan by choosing the default plugin and enable it (checkbox).
 8. Add “x y” “Quantifiers” in Runtime condition properties
       * these quantifiers will be used in writing constraints.